Prisme-AS/Tech-Radar/README.md

 We use [Thoughtworks Tech Radar](https://radar.thoughtworks.com/) to generate our Tech Radar.
 The radar is backed by a single CSV file (that should nicely [render](https://help.github.com/articles/rendering-csv-and-tsv-data/)).
 CSV files are parsed using `d3.js` so please see their [documentation](https://d3-wiki.readthedocs.io/zh_CN/latest/CSV) for escaping rules.
 All changes to the Tech Radar should be completed via a PR and merged by someone else.

-You can see the latest version at [techradar.prisme.com](http://techradar.prisme.com).
+You can see the latest version at [techradar.prisme.as](http://techradar.prisme.as).

 The audience for this is all technical development at Prisme.
-It's purpose is to help us to align our technical software/practices to build greater consistency at Redgate.
+It's purpose is to help us to align our technical software/practices to build greater consistency at Prisme.

 The radar is less appropriate for early stage products where we are still finding product/market fit (the concerns are less likely to be technical at this stage) though we still recommend it as a good set of default options.
 Our intention is that products we commit to develop/sell adhere to the tech stack in this radar.